wismerite/ym2151-composer/README.md

-# VGM_MUSIC
+# ym2151-composer
-### An attempt at writing a music composition tool for the YM2151 in python

 Hello!
 As you look through this, please keep in mind that it was one of, if not the, first code I wrote that wasn't a one-file shell or python script.

 ## What is this?

+It was an attempt to write a music composition tool for the YM2151 in python.

 In early 2019, a friend was writing a game engine for the [Commander X16](https://www.commanderx16.com/forum/index.php?/home/).
 He was developing a small game alongside it as part of the engine development and asked me if I wanted to compose music and sound effects for it.
 I said "yes", but there was one catch: at the time, the Commander X16 used only the [YM2151](https://en.wikipedia.org/wiki/Yamaha_YM2151) and I had never programmed for a microcontroller before.
 Still, it seemed fun so I hopped in and began writing this code.
-Development stopped in mid-late 2019.
+Development stopped in mid-late 2019 and no further updates are planned at this time unless my interest piques again.

 ## What does it do?